convexset/meteor-three-way/README.md

 The mixing of dynamic data-binding and the possibility of multiple `ThreeWay` instances poses some challenges with regards to the question of which `ThreeWay` instance a new DOM element should be data bound with.
 See the discussion in [Using Dynamic Data Bindings with Multiple `ThreeWay` instances](#using-dynamic-data-bindings-with-multiple-threeway-instances) for more information.

+## Questions/Issues/To Dos

+Should VM-db data binding be created when fields are described in the UI or when they are sent down from the server?
+(See: [View Model to Database Binding](#view-model-to-database-binding))

+Update sub-object grouped updaters to combine updates into single calls